-Tornadoes were reported to have touched down in Katy, Cypress, Houston, Missouri City and other areas, leaving behind a reminder of Tropical Storm Harvey’s presence.
-But, as destructive as those tornadoes proved to be, they pale in comparison to the massive flooding and tragedy the area has experienced since the storm made its way into the area on Friday night.
+Tornadoes were reported to have touched down in Katy, Cypress, Houston, Missouri City, and other areas, leaving behind a reminder of Hurricane Harvey’s presence.
+As destructive as those tornadoes proved to be, they pale in comparison to the massive flooding and the tragedy the area has experienced since the storm made its way into the area on Friday night.

-On Monday, the National Weather Service sent out a message via Twitter stating that Tropical Storm Harvey had broken the record for total rainfall from a tropical system in the 48 contiguous U.S. states, with 49.20” of rain being recorded.
+On Monday, the National Weather Service sent out a message via Twitter stating that Hurricane Harvey had broken the record for total rainfall from a tropical system in the 48 contiguous U.S. states, with 49.20” of rain being recorded.
 The previous record was 48” of rain.
-In essence, it is estimated that Tropical Storm Harvey dumped an estimated 15 trillion gallons on the area.
+In essence, it is estimated that Hurricane Harvey dumped an estimated 15 trillion gallons on the area.

-Tropical Storm Harvey was non-discriminatory and offered equal opportunity flooding, tornadoes, tragedy and other storm-related issues to everyone across the Greater Houston area.
+Hurricane Harvey was non-discriminatory, and offered equal opportunity flooding, tornadoes, tragedy and other storm-related issues to everyone across the Greater Houston area.

 However, the people of the Greater Houston area have shown the world what it looks like to actually come together for a common cause; choosing to sacrificially serve one another, without respect to race, political affiliation, religion, sexual orientation, socio-economic status, etc.

-Houston resident Tarsha Pete chronicled her entire Tropical Storm Harvey ordeal on Facebook, sharing up-to-date information about the storm, as well as the flood waters that were steadily rising around her home as the storm intensified.
+Houston resident Tarsha Pete chronicled her entire Hurricane Harvey ordeal on Facebook, sharing up-to-date information about the storm, as well as the flood waters that were steadily rising around her home as the storm intensified.